 If you’re thinking about replacing your windows but aren’t sure if your windows need replacing just yet, take a look at this list we put together of signs to watch out for that it’s probably time to replace your windows.

-4 Signs that your windows may need to be replaced:
+4 Signs that your residential windows may need to be replaced:

 - Your windows are difficult to open and close – If your windows are difficult to open and close this could be a sure sign that it is time to replace them.
 When windows are new they glide easily on their hinges or rollers allowing for smooth operation.
 As windows age (and especially with poor maintenance) friction begins to build in the mechanics that allow your windows to open and close.
 If you are having this problem, and it can not be resolved with cleaning, it is probably time to think about a window replacement.

 - Drafts are coming in from around windows – If you are noticing drafts entering your home around your windows this is likely either because your windows were not sufficiently energy efficient to begin with or they have warped over time.
-As window age they tend to warp and move out of alignment.
-Whichever the reason for your drafty windows, they likely need to be replaced
+As window age, they tend to warp and move out of alignment.
+Whichever the reason for your drafty windows, they likely need to be replaced with new home windows.

-- You notice condensation on the glass panes -Condensation buildup on you window glass could be an indication of improper window insulation or fit.
-Without proper double pane insulated windows you are likely to develop problems with fog, condensation or haziness.
+- You notice condensation on the glass panes -Condensation buildup on your window glass could be an indication of improper window insulation or fit.
+Without proper double pane insulated windows, you are likely to develop problems with fog, condensation or haziness.